crcx/retroforth/doc/RETRO-Book.md

 Each of these is then processed individually.
 There are no parsing words in RETRO.

-Tokens may have a single character *prefix*, which RETRO will use to decide how to process the token.
+Tokens may have a single character *sigil*, which RETRO will use to decide how to process the token.

-## Prefixes
+## Sigils

-Prefixes are single characters added to the start of a token to guide the compiler.
+Sigils are single characters added to the start of a token to guide the compiler.
 The use of these is a major way in which RETRO differs from traditional Forth.